UPDATED: 5:30 p.m. ET, June 16, 2022

 “It’s those who are the most vulnerable,” Dieter told NewsOne in a phone interview.
 “If you have a poor lawyer or if you kill a White person, you’re more likely to get the death penalty.
 If you kill someone in Texas, it’s different than if you are accused of killing someone in another state and that is terribly unfair.”

-What is even more unfair is that, since 1977, the majority of death row defendants have been executed for killing White victims, according to Amnesty International.
-But more than half of all homicide victims are African American.
-A Yale University Law School study reports that Black defendants are sentenced to death at three times the rate of White defendants when the victim is White.
+What is even more unfair is that, since 1977, the majority of death row defendants have been executed for killing white victims, according to Amnesty International.
+A Yale University Law School study found that Black defendants are sentenced to death at three times the rate of white defendants when the victim is White.

-Diann Rust-Tierney, executive director of the National Coalition To Abolish The Death Penalty, told NewsOne in an interview that Stinney’s upcoming birthday should remind us all that a flawed method of administering justice for the victim is not just if it clearly targets a particular group of people.
+Diann Rust-Tierney, executive director of the National Coalition To Abolish The Death Penalty, told NewsOne in an interview that Stinney should remind us all that a flawed method of administering justice for the victim is not just if it clearly targets a particular group of people.

 “If we don’t care whether or not race is influencing these cases, how are we going to make the system care if it turns out that our children are not getting the education they need or we’re not getting a fair shake in mortgages?”
 Rust-Tierney asked.
 “That is what this is about.”

-Her Washington, D.C.-based organization played a pivotal role in helping to abolish the death penalty for juveniles in the United States with its 1997 “Stop Killing Kids Campaign” that lead to South Dakota and Wyoming banning the practice for offenders under the age of 18.
+At the time, Rust-Tierney’s Washington, D.C.-based organization played a pivotal role in helping to abolish the death penalty for juveniles in the United States with its 1997 “Stop Killing Kids Campaign” that led to South Dakota and Wyoming banning the practice for offenders under the age of 18.
 The U.S. Supreme Court outlawed the practice against juveniles in 2005.

 Before the High Court’s ruling, however, 71 juveniles were on death row.
-Two-thirds of them where offenders of color, and more than two-thirds of their victims were white.
+Two-thirds of them were offenders of color, and more than two-thirds of their victims were white.

-“For people of color, the criminal justice system has been designed to be about us and around us but never with us,” Rust-Tierney said.
+“For people of color, the criminal justice system has been designed to be about us and around us but never with us,” Rust-Tierney explained.

 It certainly wasn’t with Stinney when his court-appointed attorney didn’t even care to call witnesses or provide evidence in his defense.
 And the justice system certainly wasn’t with his parents when a lynch mob ran them out of town, leaving their son in that South Carolina courtroom to face his fate all by himself.

-I believe the best way we can commemorate the birth of this poor 14-year-old boy’s short life is to take a moment to really ask ourselves why we need this cruel form of punishment to begin with.
+A good way to commemorate this poor 14-year-old boy’s short life is to take a moment to really ask ourselves why we need this cruel form of punishment, to begin with.
 Some will argue that if you kill someone, you should be put to death.

 Well, the vast majority of convicts who are found guilty of killing someone are not sentenced to death.
 So why the selective application?